 We can average the net sales for the last two years ((135,987 + 177,866) / 2) and divide it by the average accounts receivable for the last two years ((8,339 + 13,164) / 2); we get a 19.31 receivables turnover ratio.

 Everyone knows that “cash is king” for business success.
 Amazon made this statement its mantra.
-As you can see compared to the sector Amazon receivable turnover if way lower.
+As you can see compared to the sector Amazon’s receivable turnover, is lower.

 Because of our model we are able to turn our inventory quickly and have a cash-generating operating cycle.
 On average, our high inventory velocity means we generally collect from consumers before our payments to suppliers come due.

-Amazon receivables turnover ration and receivables turnover ration in days
+Amazon receivables turnover ratio and receivables turnover ratio in days